chrisladd/CGLMediaPicker/README.md

 [![License](https://img.shields.io/cocoapods/l/CGLMediaPicker.svg?style=flat)](http://cocoapods.org/pods/CGLMediaPicker)
 [![Platform](https://img.shields.io/cocoapods/p/CGLMediaPicker.svg?style=flat)](http://cocoapods.org/pods/CGLMediaPicker)

 CGLMediaPicker allows the user to choose a piece of multimedia of an array of types provided by the client, and runs a completion block once the user has either successfully chosen, or cancelled for some reason.
-Influenced by ClusterPrePermissions, with the goal of being lighter weight, and generally allowing clients to be more hands off.
+Influenced by [ClusterPrePermissions](https://github.com/clusterinc/ClusterPrePermissions), with the goal of being lighter weight, and generally allowing clients to be more hands off.

-It takes care of all permissions and UI, and is automatically retained in memory for as long as the user is actively choosing.
-There is no need for clients to maintain a reference.
+CGLMediaPicker uses the same [very nice "fake alert" strategy](https://medium.com/launch-kit/the-right-way-to-ask-users-for-ios-permissions-96fa4eb54f2c) to dramatically cut down on users opting out.
+What's more, the picker takes care of all permissions and UI, and is automatically retained in memory for as long as the user is actively choosing.

-`ALAuthorizationStatus`? `UIImagePickerControllerDelegate`? `PHImageRequestOptions`?
+I mean, seriously: `ALAuthorizationStatus`? `UIImagePickerControllerDelegate`? `PHImageRequestOptions`?
 Who's got time for that $@*!?

 CGLMediaPicker makes letting users provide photos as simple as creating a picker object, configuring it, and: